 The angular symmetry for each AO is specified by entering "LABEL=" followed by a symmetry label for each AO, separated by commas or spaces.
-The NBO program handles Cartesian s, p, d, f, and g functions and pure s, p, d, f, g, h, and i functions (l = 0-6).
-The label for each AO is a 3-digit integer of the form l100 + k + m, where k is 0 (cartesian) or 50 (pure), and m is a particular component of the l-type symmetry (see table below).
-For s or p AOs, the cartesian and pure l-symmetry sets are identical, so each AO can be labelled in two distinct ways (e.g. either 1 or 51 for an s-type function), but the six cartesian d functions can be transformed to the five pure d functions plus an additional s function, and the ten cartesian f functions can be transformed to the seven pure f functions plus three additional p functions.
-Two distinct sets of pure f functions are recognized, the "standard" [default] set and the "cubic" set, the latter being used whenever the "CUBICF" keyword is included in the \$GENNBO keylist.
+The NBO program handles Cartesian s, p, d, f, g, and h functions and spherical s, p, d, f, g, h, and i functions (l = 0-6).
+The label for each AO is a 3-digit integer of the form l100 + k + m, where k is 0 (Cartesian) or 50 (spherical), and m is a particular component of the l-type symmetry (see table below).
+For s or p AOs, the Cartesian and spherical l-symmetry sets are identical, so each AO can be labelled in two distinct ways (e.g. either 1 or 51 for an s-type function, either 101 or 151 for a p_x function, etc.), but the six Cartesian d functions can be transformed to the five spherical d functions plus an additional s function, and the ten Cartesian f functions can be transformed to the seven spherical f functions plus three additional p functions.
+Two distinct sets of spherical f functions are recognized, the "standard" [default] set and the "cubic" set, the latter being used whenever the "CUBICF" keyword is included in the \$GENNBO keylist.

-The labels associated with each allowed AO function type are tabulated below, where x, y, z refer to the specified cartesian axis system:
+The labels associated with each allowed AO function type are tabulated below, where x, y, z refer to the specified Cartesian axis system: